 Looking for a complete kit, with motors and electronics?
 Please read the purchasing guide.

-The eShapeoko is based on Edward Ford's Shapeoko 1, with numerous changes and improvements that bring it to the same level of performance as Edward's Shapeoko 2.
+The eShapeoko is based on Edward Ford's Shapeoko 1, with numerous changes and improvements that bring it to the same level of performance as Edward's Shapeoko 2 (and Inventables X-Carve).
 Shapeoko is an open-source project.
 Thank you, Edward!
 The low-cost aspect, while retaining precision, is thanks both to Edward's hard work in refining the design, and to Bart Dring's brilliant linear motion system, MakerSlide.
 Thank you too, Bart!

-Please refer to the parts list and assembly instructions on the wiki.
+Please refer to the parts list (version 1.4 coming soon) and assembly instructions on the wiki.
 Drawings for the custom parts are available on GitHub.